 Say Teav, 25, smiles broadly as she cuddles her youngest child, now four months old.
 Her older child, aged 18 months, toddles nearby.
-Teav runs her own business in Phnom Penh, Cambodia, selling toiletries and cosmetics.
+Teav is an entrepreneur and runs her own business in Phnom Penh, Cambodia, selling toiletries and cosmetics.
 She has decided to take some time to raise her children and invest in her business before her next pregnancy.
 ‘I have a small family,’ she says, ‘there is just four of us [including my husband]…but now I need time to earn money and look after my children.’

 Until recently, Teav had never used contraception.

 It was her aunt who first introduced her to the idea of using a contraceptive implant and explained her own experience of using one.
 Teav was interested and visited a Marie Stopes International Cambodia (Marie Stopes) centre to find out more.

 ‘My aunt took me to Marie Stopes.
 The midwife gave me detailed [contraceptive] counselling and told me that there are many contraceptive methods like IUDs, implants, and injections.’